-- To complete our analogy, we must consider the library patron (Dr. Suwati in our case), whose goal is to find specific books.
+To complete our analogy, we must consider the library patron (Dr. Suwati in our case), whose goal is to find specific books.
 The patron interacts with the catalog; sometimes searching for specific books, other times browsing what is available.
 Once the locations of interesting books are discovered, the patron fetches them from the shelves.
-In our MHDS drama, the document consumer (our library patron) interacts with the Document Registry through the Document - Responder to find medical records of interest.
+In our MHDS drama, the document consumer (our library patron) interacts with the Document Registry through the Document Responder to find medical records of interest.
 This process is known as the "Find Document Manifests" [ITI-66], and "Find Document References" [ITI-67] transactions.
 The act of fetching the medical record from a Document Responder (repository) is known as the "Retrieve Document" [ITI-68] transaction.
 Of course, with the structured and coded metadata, this step of discovery can be highly automated.

-1480 X.7.3.2.3 Governance
+50.7.3.2.3 Governance

-As described in Section X.7.2: Principles of IHE for Health Document Sharing section, the MHDS Profile is document content neutral; uses document metadata that are represented in a structured, standard format; and supports longevity of document storage.
+As described in Section 50.7.2: Principles of IHE for Health Document Sharing, the MHDS Profile is document content neutral; uses document metadata that are represented in a structured, standard format; and supports longevity of document storage.

-- MHDS requires a governance structure as described in Section X.7.2.2 and defines the MHDS Community as the agent for that governance.
+MHDS requires a governance structure as described in Section 50.7.2.2 and defines the MHDS Community as the agent for that governance.
 An MHDS Community is a group of healthcare enterprises that have agreed to work together using a common set of policies and MHDS infrastructures for sharing patient clinical documents.
-Some examples are: - Regional community of care - Nationwide EHR - Specialist (cardiology, oncology) or disease-oriented (diabetes) care networks - Government-sponsored or federation of enterprises
+Some examples are:

+- Regional community of care

+- Nationwide EHR

+- Specialist (cardiology, oncology) or disease-oriented (diabetes) care networks

+- Government-sponsored or federation of enterprises

-• Insurance provider supported communities
+- Insurance provider supported communities

-The MHDS Profile is patient centric thus requires that a patient identity is managed centrally as well.
-The PMIR Profile enables this patient identity management domain to use a single Patient Identification Domain called a PMIR Golden Domain Patient.
-This ensures that, for example, when submitting documents for Mary Gomez the same unique patient identifier is associated with each document for Mary Gomez, and thus a search can reliably find all of Mary's documents by using this single unique identifier.
-MHDS species that PIXm or PDQm shall be used by document source and document consumer systems find the unique patient identifier assigned, see Section 4.
+The MHDS Profile is patient centric and thus requires that a patient identity is managed centrally as well.
+The PMIR Profile enables this patient identity management domain to use a single Patient Identification Domain so that each patient has a master identity called a PMIR Golden Domain Patient.
+This ensures that, for example, when submitting documents for Mary Gomez

-Further detail regarding deployment of an MHDS Community may be found in the "Template for XDS Affinity Domain Deployment Planning" IHE ITI White Paper.
+- 1510 the same unique patient identifier is associated with each document for Mary Gomez, and thus a search can reliably find all of Mary's documents by using this single unique identifier.
+MHDS specifies that PIXm or PDQm shall be used by document source and document consumer systems find the unique patient identifier assigned, see Section 50.7.4 "Patient Identity Management". - 1515 Further detail regarding deployment of an MHDS Community may be found in the "Template for XDS Affinity Domain Deployment Planning" IHE ITI White Paper.

-X.7.3.2.4 Notifications
+50.7.3.2.4 Notifications